Conscious

 What is Conscious Connected Breathwork (CCB)?

-CCB (Conscious Connected Breathwork) is a connected, diaphragmatic style breathing.
+CCB (Conscious Connected Breathwork) is a connected, diaphragmatic style of breathing.
 That means we’re breathing down into the belly, into the diaphragm, with an open mouth and no pauses between inhale and exhale.

-In activating the diaphragm, we have an activated nervous system, so we can start feeling safe to explore our subconscious.
-CCB is not about control.
-It is about surrender.
-We allow the body and subconscious to guide the process, rather than the mind.
+In activating the diaphragm, we have an activated nervous system, so we can start feeling safe to explore our subconscious and release traumas or emotional baggages that we have been carrying for a long time.

 Please note, this practice is not always suitable in its full form for everyone.
 Certain health conditions may require adjustments.
-If you have any specific needs, let’s chat and together we can discuss what breathwork practice will best support you. - (this to be put somewhere in the CCB page as it is important info).
+If you have any specific needs, let’s chat and together we can discuss what breathwork practice will best support you.

 How Conscious Connected Breathwork helps